Montour Railroad

 Read Bryan Seip's full report here.

-the Montour tunnels at 235 feet, it goes through the sharp
+The shortest of the Montour tunnels at 235 feet, it goes

-earlier tunnel was bored through the same ridge in the late
+bored through the same ridge in the late 1800's, at a lower

 Central/Conrail/now-Pittsburgh & Ohio Central) on its